Vxiex11/python-sec-toolkit/ChatBox E2E Encryption/README.md

 2.  **Start Client(s):**
     ```bash
     python3 client.py
-    # Follow the prompt to enter a valid username.
+    # Follow the prompt to enter a valid username, you can run the script more times to simulate clients.
     ```